misterpawan/scimat2/README.md

 # Information:
 - For mathematics dataset, the generated datasets are provided.
 We will include the generator soon.
 - For Science dataset, the generator files can be used to generate the required number of samples.
+- For some Mathematics data is found in: https://github.com/deepmind/mathematics_dataset

 ## If you find this useful, then please do cite our work as follows: